IronBeliever/SageLM/README.md

 - [2025.08] We release our paper.
 If you have any questions about our project, please send email to geyuanqaq@gmail.com
 - [2025.08] Code, test dataset, and model parameters have been publicly released.
 - [2025.11] SageLM is accepted by AAAI 2026 poster!🎉🎉🎉
-- [2025.12] We release our Stage 1 training dataset.
+- [2025.12] We release our training dataset.